-The immune system protects the body against infection and disease, so it’s no wonder that this question made it on the top Googled questions of 2020!
+The immune system protects the body against infection and disease, so it’s no wonder that this question made it on the top Googled questions of the year.

 Your immune system can't function at its best without the basic essential nutrients you need every day.

 A diet rich in fruits, vegetables and whole foods provides your body with the powerful antioxidants that are needed for healthy immunity.
-They provide your body with Vitamin C, Vitamin E, and beta-carotene which can be converted into Vitamins A. These have all been linked to a range of health-promoting and disease fighting activities.
+They provide your body with Vitamin C, Vitamin E, and beta-carotene which can be converted into Vitamin A. These have all been linked to a range of health-promoting and disease fighting activities.

 - Vitamin C rich foods include citrus fruits, bell peppers, tomatoes, broccoli and strawberries.